return42/sphkerneldoc/linux_src_doc/lib/reed_solomon/reed_solomon_c.rst

     :param int nroots:
         RS code generator polynomial degree (number of roots)

+    :param gfp_t gfp:
+        GFP_ flags for allocations

-.. _`rs_init.description`:
+.. _`codec_init.description`:

 Description
 -----------

-Allocate a control structure and the polynom arrays for faster en/decoding.
+Allocate a codec structure and the polynom arrays for faster en/decoding.
 Fill the arrays according to the given parameters.

 .. _`free_rs`: